delgado-sam/Detox-Project/README.md

 # Detox Project

-Welcome to my React Native & Detox demo project!
+Welcome to my React Native & Detox project!
 The purpose of this repository is to provide step by step instructions for configuring Detox with React Native and providing some sample tests and code.
-I hope this helps!

 ## Getting Started with my Sample Project

-Follow the steps below to run my sample project with ReactNative and Detox!
+Follow the steps below to run a sample project with ReactNative and Detox

 ### Install Dependencies